hugoh92/Test-Front-End/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.0.

+## Project Structure

+The test files 1 to 4 are located in the folders Test-Front-End/src/app/.
+Each test is implemented as an Angular component, with its own HTML, CSS, and TypeScript files.
+Each component is invoked by the tab-menu component, which serves as a tabbed menu, where each tab represents a test.
+Additionally, the project includes the global HTML and CSS files, located in the root folder.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.